sourmash-bio/sourmash/paper.md

 sets of different sizes, including large metagenomic samples.
-As of v4.4, sourmash can convert these to estimated Average Nucleotide Identity (ANI) values, which can provide improved biological context to sketch comparisons [@hera2022debiasing].
+As of v4.4, sourmash can convert these to estimated Average Nucleotide Identity (ANI) values, which can provide improved biological context to sketch comparisons [@hera2022deriving].

 # Statement of Need

-Large collections of genomes, transcriptomes, and raw sequencing data sets are readily available in biology, and the field needs lightweight computational methods for searching and summarizing the content of both public and private collections. sourmash provides a flexible set of programmatic functionality for this purpose, together with a robust and well-tested command-line interface.
+Large collections of genomes, transcriptomes, and raw sequencing data sets are readily available in biology, and the field needs lightweight computational methods for searching and summarizing the content of both public and private collections. sourmash provides a flexible set of programmatic tools for this purpose, together with a robust and well-tested command-line interface.
 It has been used in over 350 publications (based on citations of
 @Brown:2016 and @Pierce:2019) and it continues to expand in functionality.